LorisLambert/LorisLambert/README.md

 ## Hello, World! 👋
 - 🌱 I'm passionate about technology and my mission is to help companies evolve sustainably for our planet.
-- 🚀 Focused on mastering the microservices environments in Java and JavaScript.
+- 🚀 Focused on mastering the software and mobile engineering.
 - 🥷 Skills: REST API design, DOM manipulation, scrum certification, design thinking, debugger, UX/UI (just for emergencies 😬).
 - 💬 You can contact me at [LinkedIn](https://www.linkedin.com/in/lohane-gd/).